s3rgiosan/littlefoot/readme.txt

 == Description ==

 Elevate your website's user experience by incorporating lightweight and visually appealing footnotes using [littlefoot](https://github.com/goblindegook/littlefoot).
+This WordPress plugin extends the WordPress Footnotes block functionality by leveraging littlefoot.

 == Installation ==
 1. Install the plugin via the plugin installer, either by searching for it or uploading a .ZIP file.